San Antonio Toros: History

 The Toros were founded in 1967 and joined the Texas Football League (TFL), a Texas-based minor league that served as a springboard for players and coaches seeking entry into the National Football League (NFL) and American Football League (AFL).
-Coached initially by Perry Moss, the team quickly became a powerhouse, winning the TFL championship in their debut season in 1967.
+Its owner, Henry Clay Hight, built a strategy of hiring local players, running the team on a tight budget but consistently meeting the obligations he did incur on time, and rotating the season schedule around multiple San Antonio area high school stadiums to give different parts of the city an opportunity to see the team play (and to minimize schedule conflicts with the stadiums' primary tenants); his business model built a strong following, keeping the Toros alive in the notoriously unstable business of minor professional football.
+Coached initially by Duncan McCauley, the team quickly became a powerhouse, winning the TFL championship in their debut season in 1967.

 In 1969, it was announced that the High-level Continental Football League was adding the entirety of the eight-team TFL to its ranks.
 The TFL joined as a separate entity and was placed into the new Texas Division (itself split into East and West).
 The TFL teams were mostly scheduled to play against each other but did also play interleague contests.
 The Toros would reach to CoFL final, but lost to the Indianapolis Capitols, 44–38 in overtime.

 Following the dissolution of the COFL after the 1969 season, the Toros joined the regional Trans-American Football League (TAFL), competing against teams from Florida, Tennessee, and the Midwest.
-Under head coach Jim Bates, the team continued its winning tradition, capturing consecutive league titles in 1970 and 1971.
+Under head coach George Pasterchick, the team continued its winning tradition, capturing consecutive league titles in 1970 and 1971.

 In 1972, the TFL merged with other regional circuits to form the Southwest Professional Football League (SWPFL).
 The Toros participated in the league’s two seasons.
 The TAFL folded after the 1973 campaign, bringing an end to the Toros’ seven-year run as a pro team.

 The Toros continued to exist into 1974 season and joined the semi-pro Mid-America Football League, and even playing an exhibition game against the Houston Oilers on July 16.
 Because of a players' strike, the Oilers played with an all-rookie roster, narrowly defeating the Toros 13–7 in a much more competitive match than most NFL vs. non-NFL matches were at the time.
+The arrival of the San Antonio Wings of the World Football League effectively ended the Toros' existence.